nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

-To illustrate this, the tool sums and displays the total producer and consumer times, then provides the **Estimated Application Times** as the total sum of all of these steps (i.e. steps 1 through 6, above).
+To illustrate this, the tool sums and displays the total producer and consumer times, then provides the **Estimated Application Times** as the total sum of all of these steps (i.e., steps 1 through 6, above).

   :code:`(continued from above)`